-Ironically, it was anxiety about health that caused a greater disruption to my life than the blood clot itself.
+Ironically, health anxiety caused more significant disruption to my life than the blood clot itself.

-The experience left me with the wish to slow down into 2016 and enjoy the comfort and (relative) security of living in the U.S. again.
+The experience left me wishing to slow down into 2016 and enjoy the comfort and (relative) security of living in the U.S. again.

 My intention heading into 2016 was to spend more time with friends, which led me to spend January and February in Oaxaca, Mexico.